mainmatter/playbook/workflow/README.md

 have to choose one to assign it to).
 Issues are only assigned once work on them is actually started - we do no pre-assign issues during planning or after that to avoid situations where already assigned but not yet started issues are blocked for everyone else to work on.
-If an issues is being worked on by multiple team members sequentially (e.g. first the designer for preparing the wireframes, then the engineer for implementing those), the latter team member will self-assign the issue once the former are done with their work.
+If an issue is being worked on by multiple team members sequentially (e.g. first the designer for preparing the wireframes, then the engineer for implementing those), the latter team member will self-assign the issue once the former are done with their work.